getfem/getfem/doc/sphinx/source/userdoc/model.rst

                      const getfem::model::mimlist &mims,
                      size_t region);

-The method return the index of the brick in the model.
+The method returns the index of the brick in the model.
 The call of this method is rather complex because it can be adapted to many situations.
 The construction of a new brick should be accompagned to the definition of a function that adds the new brick to the model calling this method and more simple to use.